OCD and ADHD: The Overlooked Connection Every Parent Should Know!

 Aggressive or disruptive behavior

 ADHD children act impulsively, which is why they are regarded as disruptive.
-It means that they don't necessarily think through the consequences of their actions and act on impulse.
+This means that they don't necessarily think through the consequences of their actions and act impulsively.
 On the other hand, those with OCD have the compulsion to do something to address their anxiety or distress.
-They may become upset and angry when their fear causes emotional dysregulation or they are stopped from completing a ritual.
+They may become upset and angry when their fear causes emotional dysregulation, or they are stopped from completing a ritual.

 Inability to focus at school or when doing homework